SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Related Work

 \section{Related Work}

-Few-shot learning refers to training models with limited labelled data for a given task~\cite{finn2017model,vinyals2016matchingnetworks,lampert2009zeroshotlearning}.
-It has been successfully applied to several tasks such as image captioning~\citep{dong2018fast}, object classification~\citep{ren2018meta}, behavioral bio-metrics~\citep{solano2020fewshotbehavioral}, neural network architecture search~\citep{brock2018smash}, graph node classification~\citep{satorras2018few}, and language modeling~\citep{vinyals2016matchingnetworks}.
-Large LMs have shown impressive skills to learn in few-shot scenarios~\citep{brown2020gpt3,chowdhery2022palm} thanks to the size of the pre-training corpora and the statistical capacity of the models~\citep{izacard2022few}.
-For instance, PaLM~\citep{chowdhery2022palm} has 540B parameters trained with the Pathways system~\citep{barham2022pathways} over 780B tokens.
+Few-shot learning refers to training models with limited labeled data for a given task~\cite{finn2017model,vinyals2016matchingnetworks}.
+It has been successfully applied to several tasks such as image captioning~\citep{dong2018fast}, object classification~\citep{ren2018meta}, behavioral bio-metrics~\citep{solano2020fewshotbehavioral}, graph node classification~\citep{satorras2018few}, and language modeling~\citep{vinyals2016matchingnetworks}.
+Large Language Models~(LLMs) have shown impressive skills to learn in few-shot scenarios~\citep{brown2020gpt3,chowdhery2022palm} thanks to the pre-training corpora size and the statistical capacity of the models~\citep{izacard2022few}.

-\paragraph{Parameter-efficient Fine-tuning}
+\paragraph{Parameter-Efficient Fine-Tuning}